 Now, the company has become a collaboration of insurance companies, semi -independent certified installers, fire departments and customers under a new name, Wildfire Alliance.
 Assembling a workforce of trained and certified technicians working with backpack sprayers, the company is able to offer services formerly available only to the wealthy.
 The company added a certification program, assuring insurance companies the job was optimally completed and thus enabling insurance rebates, discounts and other subsidies.

-Jim also continues to make the product safer and more environmentally friendly.
-He has found that food-grade phosphates are as effective in stopping fires as the more industrial-strength versions dropped from planes.
-He has also been adding other innovations to make the company’s proprietary product, Certified Advance Firebreak™, even more effective and longer-lasting.
-One of them is a deliquescent formula, which pulls moisture from the air and retains it so that plants don’t dry out as quickly in high-heat and low-humidity situations.
+Jim continues to innovate.
+By adding ingredients to supplement PHOS-CHEK retardants, he is making them even more effective and longer-lasting.
+One of them is a deliquescent formula, which pulls moisture from the air and retains it so that plants don’t dry out as quickly in high-heat situations.
 The other is a compost accelerator, which speeds up the normal decay of dead branches and leaves into dirt, thereby reducing the amount of fuel available to catch fire.
 These innovations are all high-purity, non-toxic and nonpolluting, making the mixture safe around children and pets.
 Together they provide multiple lines of defense against embers that might otherwise ignite vegetation and spread quickly around a property.

 Numerous factors together determine a home’s survivability in a wildfire, including building design and materials, proximity to other homes, fire intensity and ember cast, topography, and other factors.
-Maintaining proper defensible space, including the application of Certified Advanced Firebreak™, will improve your home’s survivability and increase the willingness of firefighters to defend your home, but it cannot guarantee your home’s survival in the event of a wildfire.
+Maintaining proper defensible space, including the application of a long-term fire retardant, will improve your home’s survivability and increase the willingness of firefighters to defend your home, but it cannot guarantee your home’s survival in the event of a wildfire.
 Wildfire Alliance makes no representations or warranties regarding your home’s survival in the event of a wildfire and disclaims any liability for losses caused by wildfire.

 © Copyright 2021.
 All rights reserved.